Vodafone Fiji granted 5G non-commercial license

 Vodafone HQ [File Photo]

-Vodafone Fiji’s 5G live user trials will be conducted in select parts of Suva CBD and will be further expanded to the greater Suva area in the coming months.
+Vodafone Fiji’s 5G live user trials will be conducted in selected parts of Suva CBD and will be further expanded to the greater Suva area in the coming months.

 Vodafone Fiji is working to further expand its 5G network and coverage areas for commercial launch.